GoogleCloudPlatform/community/tutorials/cleaning-up-at-scale/index.md

 * If you don’t already have one, create a
     [Google Account](https://accounts.google.com/SignUp).

-* Create a Developers Console project.
+* Create and configure a Google Cloud project.
     1. In the [Google Developers Console](https://console.developers.google.com/project), select **Create Project**.
     2. [Enable the Pub/Sub API](https://console.cloud.google.com/flows/enableapi?apiid=pubsub&redirect=https://console.cloud.google.com)
     3. [Enable the App Engine Admin API](https://console.cloud.google.com/flows/enableapi?apiid=appengine&redirect=https://console.cloud.google.com).
 This is required by Cloud Scheduler.
     4. Visit the [Compute Engine instances](https://console.cloud.google.com/compute/instances) page, this will activate the API.
     5. [Enable Project Billing](https://support.google.com/cloud/answer/6293499#enable-billing)
-    6. Using [Cloud Shell][https://cloud.google.com/shell/docs/using-cloud-shell], create an App Engine app.
+    6. Open [Cloud Shell][https://cloud.google.com/shell/docs/using-cloud-shell] and create an App Engine app.
 This is required by Cloud Scheduler:

            $ gcloud app create --region=us-central

-    7. Enable the Cloud Scheduler API:
+    7. Enable the APIs used by this tutorial:

-           $ gcloud services enable cloudscheduler.googleapis.com
+           $ gcloud services enable appengine.googleapis.com cloudbuild.googleapis.com cloudfunctions.googleapis.com cloudscheduler.googleapis.com compute.googleapis.com pubsub.googleapis.com

 Important: This tutorial uses several billable components of Google Cloud Platform.
 To estimate the cost of running this sample:

-* Assume you run a single `f1-micro` Google Compute Instance for 15 minutes of one day while you test the sample.
+* Assume you run a single `f1-micro` Google Compute Instance for a total of 15 minutes on one day while you test the sample.
 After which, you delete the project, releasing all resources.
 That's **0.25 hours per month**.
 * Cloud Scheduler is free for up to **3 jobs per month**.